sophiesargsyan/Restaurant/README.md

-# Black and White Restaurant 🍽️
+# "Black and White" Restaurant 🍽️

 Welcome to the **Black and White Restaurant** project!
 This is an online restaurant platform that allows users to browse food categories, view menus, place orders, and manage their accounts.